 Problems and challenges peculiar to the entrepreneur and small business firms are considered with an emphasis on short- and long-term matters such as starting-up, survival, growth, and financing.
 Opportunities for small business are studied, as well as the accompanying risks and difficulties.
 Governmental assistance programs are considered as well as analysis of why many small businesses fail while others succeed.
-Prerequisites: BA 307, BA 330 and BA 360.
+Prerequisites: BA 307 or BA 112 and BA 303, BA 330 or BA 325 and BA 360.
 Three credits.